 The purpose of the EWLP is to reduce overall water demand and increase the flexibility of the District’s water resources as we work to balance competing needs of Irrigation Delivery, New Mexico’s Rio Grande Compact deliveries, and supporting endangered species.
 Depending on water supplies and river conditions, the EWLP may provide water for species conservation at Strategic Habitat Outfalls at critical times of the year.

-- Yes: The District is offering a Full Season Lease Option that will require applicants to fallow enrolled acreage for the duration of the 2023 irrigation season (March 4th – October 31st)
+- Yes: The District is offering a one -year Full Season Lease Option that will require applicants to fallow enrolled acreage for the duration of the 2024 irrigation season (March 1st – October 31st)

 - Is there a Partial Season Lease Option Available?

-- The District will pay $200 per eligible acre enrolled in the EWLP for Partial Season applications that are submitted between November 14th, 2022, and March 3rd, 2023.
+- The District will pay $400 per eligible acre enrolled in the IDM-EWLP for Partial Season applications that are submitted between November 27th, 2023 and February 16th, 2024.

-- Individuals participating in the Partial Season Lease will be allowed to irrigated enrolled acreage in the Spring (March 4th through April 30th 2023) and again in the Fall (September 1st through October 31st) subject to official start up and closing of the irrigation season by the MRGCD Board of Directors.
+- Individuals participating in the Partial Season Lease will be allowed to irrigate enrolled acreage in the Spring (March 1st through April 30th 2023) and again in the Fall (September 1st through October 31st) subject to official start up and closing of the irrigation season by the MRGCD Board of Directors.